theoh-io/Airflow/README.md

 wmake
 ```

+> **Note on Build Persistence**: The `docker-compose.yml` mounts a `build/` directory to persist solver binaries across container runs.
+This means:
+> - Solver binaries are cached and only rebuilt when source files change
+> - The `build/` directory is automatically created and ignored by git
+> - Mesh files are also cached - scripts check if mesh exists before regenerating
+> - See `docs/BUILD_CACHING.md` for detailed information

 > The image aligns the container `openfoam` user with your host UID/GID so bind mounts stay writable.
 When building manually (without `docker compose build`), pass your IDs explicitly:
 > ```bash
 > docker build \